-Credit Requirements.
-A minimum of 30 semester hours of graduate work approved by a student's advisor is required.
+A minimum of 30 semester hours of graduate work approved by a student's advisor and Graduate Studies is required.
 More than 30 semester hours are required in certain programs.

+Program of study
-Program of Study.
-Upon receiving regular admission status, the student should contact appropriate faculty and/or academic advisors.
-Such advising contact helps students form a committee (when applicable) and create an official program of study.
-The student must complete and file a program of study before one-third of the semester hours required for the graduate degree program are completed.

-The program of study must be approved first by the faculty and/or academic advisor, then the director of the graduate program, and finally by the associate vice provost for academic programs and graduate studies.
+Upon receiving regular admission status the student should contact appropriate faculty and/or academic advisors.
+Such advising contact helps students form a committee (when applicable) and create an official Program of Study.
+The student must complete and file a Program of Study before one-third of the semester hours required for the graduate degree program are completed.
+The Program of Study must be approved first by the faculty and/or academic advisor, then the director of the graduate studies program, and finally by the associate vice-provost for academic programs and graduate studies.

-Courses appearing on an approved West campus graduate degree program of study must be 500 or higher, with the exception of one 400 level course.
-The faculty and/or academic advisor, the director of the graduate program, and the associate vice provost for academic programs and graduate studies must also approve changes to the program of study.
+Courses appearing on an approved West campus graduate degree Program of Study must be 500 or higher, except one 400 level course may be included on the Program of Study.
+The faculty and/or academic advisor, the director of the graduate studies program, and the associate vice-provost for academic programs and graduate studies must also approve changes to the Program of Study.

-Forms for program of study submission are available in the Office of Graduate Studies (FAB S301) and online at westcgi.west.asu.edu/acadaffairs/gradstudies/forms.cfm.
+Forms for the submission of the Program of Study are available in the Graduate Studies Office (FAB S301) and on line at http://westcgi.west.asu.edu/acadaffairs/ gradstudies/forms.cfm.

-Students who have not filed a program of study in compliance with the one-third rule are prevented from further registration.
-A student may not apply for the comprehensive or final examination until a program of study has been approved and any foreign language requirement completed.
+Students who have not filed a Program of Study in compliance with the one-third rule will be prevented from further registration.

+A student may not apply for the comprehensive or final examination until a Program of Study has been approved and any foreign language requirement completed.